-Type Description Feature Added support in Haplotyper to output a BAM including the local reassembly of the reads.
+Туре Description Feature Added support in Haplotyper to output a BAM including the local reassembly of the reads.
 Feature Introduced $\beta$ -version of new functionality for applying a Machine Learning model to help with variant filtration in TNscope®.
 Feature Introduced $\beta$ -version of new functionality for Python based recipe creation to drive the Sen- tieon® tools.
 Feature Introduced $\beta$ -version of new product DNAscope for germline variant calling and germline struc- tural variant calling.
 Feature Added support for printing the command line to stderr log, usually as the first line, before the license check.
 Feature Added support in QualCal to calculate recalibration tables based on PU if present.
 Feature Added support in ApplyVarCal to use both SNP and INDEL models in a single command line.
 Feature Added additional error checks and error reporting.
-Bug-fix Solved issue in TNscope® SV that would cause an error if the input BAM file contained re- - C: aligned reads with no matching bases.
-Bug-fix Solved issue that would cause a crash when using a BAM file containing reads with invalid D (: mate tid.
-Bug-fix Solved issue in GVCFtyper that could cause a job to incorrectly think there are not enough licenses available when the communication to the license server is slow.
-Dana Gra Bug-fix Solved issue in TNscope® that failed to detect long INDELs under rare circumstances.
-Bug-fix Solved issue in ApplyVarCal that caused the output VCF file to miss the Sentieon® Command- Line in the header.
-Bug-fix Solved issue in TNscope® that prevented modifying the max normalAlt active option, which bug-iix could cause loss of variants in areas of extreme depth.
+Bug-fix Solved issue in TNscope® SV that would cause an error if the input BAM file contained re- aligned reads with no matching bases.
+Bug-fix Solved issue that would cause a crash when using a BAM file containing reads with invalid - 0 mate tid.
+Bug-fix Solved issue in GVCFtyper that could cause a job to incorrectly think there are not enough D C. licenses available when the communication to the license server is slow.
+Bug-fix Solved issue in TNscope® that failed to detect long INDELs under rare circumstances.
+Bug-fix Solved issue in ApplyVarCal that caused the output VCF file to miss the Sentieon® Command- D C Line in the header.
+Bug-fix Solved issue in TNscope® that prevented modifying the max_normalAlt_active option, which D., -, C-, could cause loss of variants in areas of extreme depth.
 Bug-fix Solved issue in GCBias that would report results for a RG that did not contain any reads.
-Bug-fix Solved issue in util that would cause a crash when the BAM contained reads whose tid is out Bug-IIX of bound.
-Bug-fix Solved issue in util stream that would not include the full path of util binary in the PG line of Dug IIA the BAM header.
-Bug-fix Solved issue in AlignmentStat that would produce an inaccurate PCT ADAPTER value when the adapter seq is not null.
+Bug-fix Solved issue in util that would cause a crash when the BAM contained reads whose tid is out Dag fire of bound.
+Bug-fix Solved issue in util stream that would not include the full path of util binary in the PG line of the BAM header.
+Bug-fix Solved issue in AlignmentStat that would produce an inaccurate PCT ADAPTER value when Dug-IIX the adapter seq is not null.
 Bug-fix Solved issue in ApplyVarCal that would produce incorrect results when using sensitivity 0.
-Bug-fix Solved issue in the help of TNhaplotyper that would misrepresent the default pcr_indel_model.
+Bug-fix Solved issue in the help of TNhaplotyper that would misrepresent the default pcr indel model.
 Bug-fix Solved issue in BWA that prevented it from working on certain older AMD cpus.
-Bug-fix Solved issue in InsertSizeMetrics that would generate a header using space instead of tab.
+Solved issue in InsertSizeMetrics that would generate a header using space instead of tab.
+Bug-fix Solved issue in insertsizementics that would generate a header using space instead of tab.